Search for the charmonium weak decay $\psi(2S)\to D_s^-\pi^+ + c.c.$ and $\psi(2S)\to D_s^-\rho^+ + c.c.$: Systematic uncertainties

 The systematic uncertainties in the measurements of the BFs of $\psi(2S) \to D_s^- \pi^+$ and $\psi(2S) \to D_s^- \rho^+$ decays are mainly from the following sources: the MC generator model, the efficiency of the tracking and efficiency of the PID requirement on charged particles, intermediate BFs, the number of $\psi(2S)$ events, MC statistics, photon detection efficiencies, and the selection criteria.
 This section describes the evaluation methodology for each source of systematic uncertainty, and the corresponding numerical values are summarized in Table~\ref{tab:systematic_uncertainties}.

 \begin{itemize} \item \emph{MC generator model}.
 To estimate the systematic uncertainty from MC generator, alternative models or modified parameters are used to generate new signal MC samples, from which the corresponding detection efficiencies are evaluated.
 For $\psi(2S)\to D_s^{-}\pi^{+}$, the decay is simulated using the VSS model, which accurately describes a vector particle decaying into two scalar particles by incorporating the P-wave nature of the decay.
 Since this is a purely P-wave decay and the momentum distribution is well-determined by energy-momentum conservation, the systematic uncertainty introduced by the VSS model is expected to be negligible.
 For $\psi(2S)\to D_s^-\rho^+$, the nominal MC generator model is VVS\_PWAVE, which contains several parameters to control the angular distributions of final-state particles.
-Initially, the parameters are set to produce a pure S-wave decays.
+Initially, the parameters are set to produce a pure S-wave decay.
 To account for potential P-wave and D-wave contributions, we vary the parameters to generate P-wave and D-wave decay samples and use them as alternative signal MC sets.
 The standard deviation of the detection efficiencies of these MC samples is taken as the systematic uncertainty, which is measured to be 8.6\%.

 \item \emph{Tracking and PID}.
-The systematic uncertainties from tracking and PID for kaons and pions are estimated using the control sample of $\psi(3773)\to D^0\bar{D}^0(D^+D^-)$.
-The hadronic decay modes $D^0\to K^-\pi^+, K^-\pi^+\pi^+\pi^-$ (and its charge conjugate $\bar{D}^0\to K^+\pi^-, K^+\pi^-\pi^-\pi^+$) as well as $D^+\to K^-\pi^+\pi^+$ vesus $D^-\to K^+ \pi^-\pi^-$ are used as control channels.
-In these samples, a $K$ or $\pi$ meson is intentionally omitted from the reconstruction to mimic tracking inefficiencies and evaluate the associated systematic uncertainties~\cite{bes3:tracking_PID_uncertainty}.
-In addition, the systematic uncertainty from $e$ tracking is studied using the control sample of radiative Bhabha processes $e^+e^-\to e^+e^-\gamma$, while the systematic uncertainty of $e$ PID is studied using a mixed control sample of radiative Bhabha events at $J/\psi$ energy point and $J/\psi\to e^+e^-\gamma$ decays~\cite{bes3:e_tracking_PID_uncertainty}.
-According to these studies, the systematic uncertainties from tracking and PID are both assigned to be 1\% per charged track .
+The systematic uncertainties from tracking and PID for kaons and pions are estimated using the control sample of $\psi(3770)\to D^0\bar{D}^0(D^+D^-)$.
+The hadronic decay modes $D^0\to K^-\pi^+, K^-\pi^+\pi^+\pi^-$ (and its charge conjugate $\bar{D}^0\to K^+\pi^-, K^+\pi^-\pi^-\pi^+$) as well as $D^+\to K^-\pi^+\pi^+$ versus $D^-\to K^+ \pi^-\pi^-$ are used as control channels.
+In these samples, a $K$ or $\pi$ meson is intentionally omitted from the reconstruction to mimic tracking inefficiencies and evaluate the associated systematic uncertainties, and the systematic uncertainty is derived from the difference in tracking efficiencies between data and MC~\cite{bes3:tracking_PID_uncertainty}.